tpronk/somef-demo-repo/README.md

 # Citation
 Please cite this repo as Pronk, T. (2023). *somef-demo-repo: This repo aims to provide values for each metadata field that SOMEF (v0.9.4) can extract* (Version 0.0.1) [Computer software]. https://github.com/tpronk/somef-demo-repo

+# Contact
+Contact person responsible for maintaining a software component

+# Contributors
+Here could be a list of contributors to this software component

+# Documentation
+Where to find additional documentation about a software component.

 # Executable notebook
 Here you find a non-functioning executable notebook in Jupyter on top of Binder: https://mybinder.org/dummy-notebook